Relive all of the amazing space events from 2018!

 The word "arrives" is in quotes because although this is the date when OSIRIS-REx is slated to arrive at Bennu, it will actually still be roughly 2 million kilometres away (over 5 times the distance between Earth and the Moon).
 However, it is a benchmark for when the spacecraft will begin the investigation stage of its mission.

-The European Space Agency (ESA) and the Japan Aerospace Exploration Agency (JAXA) are teaming up for the Bepicolombo mission, which is scheduled to launch sometime in October, towards the innermost planet of our solar system, Mercury.
+The European Space Agency (ESA) and the Japan Aerospace Exploration Agency (JAXA) are teaming up for the Bepicolombo mission, which launched in the late hours of October 19 (EDT), towards the innermost planet of our solar system, Mercury.

 The orbits of the two Bepicolombo spacecraft around Mercury.
 The Sun is off-frame to the right.
 Credit: ESA/ATG medialab